HussainAther/philosophy/causality/contextualemergence.md

  Contextual emergence could help artificial intelligence approach its potential while accounting for the inherent, intrinsic differences between science and philosophy.
 We may model the mind as a contextual emergent phenomena of the neurophysiology of the brain.
-As we learn about the owrld, we can account for emergent phenomena when addressing issues in science and philosophy, and AI would benefit from these methods of understanding.
+As we learn about the world, we can account for emergent phenomena when addressing issues in science and philosophy, and AI would benefit from these methods of understanding.
 AI could avoid the issues of reductionism using higher-level emergetn bheavior resulting from neural networks in the human brain.
  Backpropogation of neural networks lets us optimize the gap between reality and models they represnt using